Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Twins have posted a mark of 2-3.
+- In six games as the underdog over the last 10 matchups, the Twins have posted a mark of 3-3.

-- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on two occasions.
+- When it comes to the over/under, the Twins and their opponents are 3-6-1 in their previous 10 games.

-- The Twins' ATS record is 1-4-0 over their last 10 games (bookmakers set spreads in five of those contests).
-For three consecutive games, Minnesota and its opponent have fallen short of the over/under, with the average total set by sportsbooks being 8.2 runs.
+- The Twins' ATS record is 1-3-0 over their last 10 matchups (oddsmakers set spreads in four of those games).

 Explore More About This Game